TERA Price Down 2.6% Over Last 7 Days (TERA)

 TERA Profile

-TERA launched on July 1st, 2018.
-TERA’s total supply is 1,000,000,000 coins and its circulating supply is 708,734,585 coins.
-The official website for TERA is terafoundation.org.
+TERA was first traded on July 1st, 2018.
+TERA’s total supply is 1,000,000,000 coins and its circulating supply is 708,807,128 coins.
+TERA’s official website is terafoundation.org.
 TERA’s official Twitter account is @terafoundation and its Facebook page is accessible here.

 TERA Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as TERA directly using U.S. dollars.
-Investors seeking to acquire TERA should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TERA using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as TERA directly using U.S. dollars.
+Investors seeking to trade TERA should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TERA using one of the aforementioned exchanges.

 Receive News & Updates for TERA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TERA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.